 History of Our Name

 - Site of the first building erected in Golden.
-On September 2, 1927, a huge, wind-carved boulder was unveiled on the spot where the Old Boston Building, a one and one-half story, sturdy, log building, once stood.
+A huge wind-carved boulder was placed in 1927 in Parfet Park on the spot where the Old Boston Building, a one and one-half story, sturdy, log building, once stood.

 - Site of the first Territorial Legislature.
 The Loveland Building served as the first Territorial Capital between 1862 and 1867.
 A bronze plaque was placed in 1936 on the 12th St side of the building that is now the Capital Grille.